serenity-js/serenity-js/packages/webdriverio/README.md

 ## Serenity/JS WebdriverIO

-[`@serenity-js/webdriverio`](https://serenity-js.org/api/webdriverio/) module is a [Screenplay Pattern](https://serenity-js.org/handbook/design/screenplay-pattern/)-style adapter for [WebdriverIO 8](https://v8.webdriver.io/) that will help you with testing Web and mobile apps.
+[`@serenity-js/webdriverio`](https://serenity-js.org/api/webdriverio/) module is a [Screenplay Pattern](https://serenity-js.org/handbook/design/screenplay-pattern/)-style adapter for the latest stable major version of [WebdriverIO](https://webdriver.io/) that will help you with testing Web and mobile apps.

 ### Installation